Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Companies that commission theatrical productions and retain significant creative control

 The key requirement is that the theatre production companies (TPCs) must be responsible for producing, running and closing phases of the theatrical production.
-This means the company must play an active role in planning and decision-making, as well as negotiating, contracting and paying for goods and services.
-It is also expected that the TPC makes an effective technical or artistic contribution to the theatrical production.
+This means you need to play an active role in planning and decision-making, as well as negotiating, contracting and paying for goods and services.
+You should also make an effective technical or artistic contribution to the production.

 Types of Qualifying Productions